How will exam results be decided and how can students appeal?

 – When will pupils receive their A-level and GCSE results?

-Students in England, Wales and Northern Ireland will receive their A-level and GCSE results in the same week in August.
+Students in England, Wales and Northern Ireland will receive their A-level and GCSE results this week.

 A-level and AS level results day is Tuesday, August 10 and GCSE results day is Thursday, August 12.